The demand for people who ‘sit’ for free in exchange for accommodation is at an all-time high as world-wide, people leave home in droves.

-As soon as you post your ad, allocate time to dealing with the first influx of enquiries.
+As soon as you post your ad, allocate time to deal with the first influx of enquiries.
 It should not take long to select a few applicants who meet most, if not all, of your requirements.
 Trust your intuition!
 Pick people you feel good about, whose application was polite and friendly and profile engenders confidence.

-Make a short list of two or three candidates and contact them in order of preference.
+Make a short list of two or three applicants and contact them in order of preference.
 If there are any aspects about which you’d like more information, then ask.
 For example, you may want to know the age of each child in the house sitting family of four.

 TIP 4: Interview your preferred house sitter